-Vomiting can have many different underlying causes and should be addressed directly with your veterinarian.
-While vomiting is often a telltale sign of sickness and warrants a trip to the vet, there are times when a completely healthy cat will regularly, or semi-regularly throw up undigested food.
+Your cat may throw up due to many different underlying causes and should be addressed directly with your veterinarian.
+While vomiting is often a telltale sign of sickness and warrants a trip to the vet, there are times when a completely healthy cat may throw up undigested food.
+Although it isn’t uncommon for a healthy cat to throw up food once in a while, it is never normal for them to do so.
 Let’s take a further look into this below.

 What to Expect from The Veterinarian

-As mentioned above, whenever a cat is vomiting, it should be evaluated by a veterinarian first and foremost.
-The vet will complete a thorough physical exam, run necessary testing, and go over your cat’s health history, eating habits, and environmental factors to help determine the cause.
+As mentioned above, whenever a cat is throwing up, it should be evaluated by a veterinarian first and foremost.
+The vet will complete a thorough physical exam, run necessary diagnostic tests, and go over your cat’s health history, eating habits, and environmental factors to help determine the cause.

 Many different illnesses, both minor and more serious, can cause cats to vomit, which is why a veterinarian is needed to diagnose the underlying issue.
+Vomiting also results in fluid and electrolyte loss, which is why it requires medical attention.
 Some questions you can expect to be asked by your veterinarian include:

 - Have you changed your cat’s food recently?

 - Has your cat begun taking any over-the-counter or prescribed medication?

 - What kind of diet do you feed your cat?

 - What supplements do you give your cat?